 And then there are those New Year’s resolutions: Last year wasn’t great and I really need to improve in certain areas.
 So this is the year to buckle down, turn over a new leaf, pull up the bootstraps, and whatever other clichés I can muster.
 This year will be different.

 Guilt is a poor motivator for change

-All of these experiences share one thing in common: to one extent or another, they’re all fuelled by a certain amount of guilt.
+All these experiences share one thing in common: to one extent or another, they’re fuelled by a certain amount of guilt.
 This guilt points to our past failures and prods us to make up for them with future successes.
-Even genuine spiritual awakening, in its earliest stages, often betrays a level of low-grade guilt behind the profession of faith.
+Even genuine spiritual awakening, in its early stages, can at times betray a low-grade level of guilt behind the profession of faith.

 But such guilt, whether low-grade or fully formed, is never a good motivator for change.
 It’s like spiritual junk food that promises much but delivers little, if anything, of lasting value.
 It’s also hazardous to our spiritual health.
-Its successes inflate our sense of pride, while its failures drive us toward dejected resignation.
-Most crucially, it is contrary to the teaching of the Gospel, which calls us to change not out of guilt-driven efforts at self-improvement, but out of grateful reliance on Christ, who has secured our standing with God.
+Its successes inflate our sense of pride, while its failures drive us toward despondency.
+Most crucially, it’s contrary to the teaching of the Gospel, which calls us to change not out of guilt-driven efforts at self-improvement, but out of grateful reliance on Christ, who has secured our standing with God.